 “Sing unto the Lord a New Song”

 Music has always formed a fundamental part of worship in the life of the Christian church.
-At Llandaff Cathedral, our worship is enriched by music drawn from Gregorian chant through to contemporary composers.
-The music is offered not as a means in itself, but in response to God’s great goodness and always to his honour and glory.
+At Llandaff Cathedral, our worship is enriched by music drawn from Gregorian chant through to contemporary composers and sung by various choirs.
+There are seven or eight services each week in term time where a choir is present.

-Llandaff Cathedral is home to a very fine Organ.
-Built by Nicholson & Co., Malvern, in 2010, it is the largest all-new Cathedral Organ to be built in a British Cathedral by a British builder since the 1960s.
+The Cathedral is also home to a very fine Organ.
+Built by Nicholson & Co., Malvern and installed in the Cathedral between 2010 and 2013, it is the largest all-new Cathedral Organ to be built in a British Cathedral by a British builder since the 1960s.

-The Cathedral Music Department is overseen by Director of Music, Stephen Moore.
-He, along with supporting musicians, is responsible for the week-by-week administration of this busy department which is tasked with offering music to the highest standard and in worship to God.
+The Cathedral Music Department is overseen by Director of Music, Stephen Moore who is responsible for the week-by-week administration of this busy department.
+He is supported by Assistant Director of Music Aaron Shilson and two Assisting Organists, David Thomas and Philip Aspden.